singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/Guidelines/using-templates/index.md

 ---

 ### Updating the Output Formatting
-The heading `{"Service call completed with output:"}` is use alongside with other blocks to separate block `title` from the actual `result`.
+The heading `{"Service call completed with output:"}` is used alongside other blocks to separate the block `title` from the actual `result`.
 The `result` is displayed in a read-only `OutlinedTextArea`, ensuring a consistent and clear presentation.

 #### Change: Replace the Original ServiceOutput Component